Ben Franklin wrote, “… in this world nothing can be said to be certain, except death and taxes.”

 4. Defer Income

-Perhaps you’re close to spilling into a higher federal income tax bracket in 2021.
-Or perhaps you just want or need to lower your tax liability for the year.
+Perhaps you’re close to spilling into a higher federal income tax bracket in 2022.
+Or maybe you need to lower your tax liability for the year.

 Deferring investment income is one of the simplest ways to accomplish this.
 Instead of selling stock in November or December, consider waiting until January — especially if you’re going to realize a gain (and owe capital gains tax).